 If you want something quicker, check out Dragonfly Bagel in South Lake Tahoe (only open Thursday-Sunday).

 - Grab coffee at Clyde’s Coffee Roasting, a really cute spot with awesome coffee!
-We recommend grabbing a picnic lunch for the day while you’re in town!
+We also have more amazing coffee shops listed in the “if you have extra time” section!

 - Spend your morning and afternoon exploring some of Tahoe’s best beaches!
 Here are some suggestions for you: